lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 Since VALL-E is a decoder-only LM, the concatenation of $\tilde{c}_{: 1}$ and $c_{: 1}$ is a whole sequence, and they do not distinguish them or insert a specific token in training.
 Only $c_{:,1}$ is predicted while the prefix $\tilde{c}_{:,1}$ is given during inference

-I think in other words they mean: they concat the speaker identity and the speech output to train on using an autoregressive approach.
-At inference time, they just provide the speaker identity code sequence.

 Then, for the discrete tokens from the second to the last quantisers, $c_{:,j} \in [2,8]$, we train a [Non-Autoregressive](Non-Autoregressive) (NAR) language model.

 Since the tokens can not access each other in a NAR manner, to constrain the speaker identity, the acoustic prompt matrix $\tilde{C}$ is used as an acoustic prompt.
-Thus, the model is conditioned on the phoneme sequence x, the acoustic prompt $\tilde{C}$ and the predicted acoustic tokens belong to the previous codebooks $C_{:,<j}$
+Thus, the model is conditioned on the phoneme sequence x, the acoustic prompt $\tilde{C}$ and the predicted acoustic tokens belonging to the previous codebooks $C_{:,<j}$

 The combination of the AR model and the NAR model provides a good trade-off between speech quality and inference speed: